thesheff17/smtc/README.rst

     * it doesn't matter what operating system you use but I would recommend http://ubuntu.com/ linux.

 linux/ubuntu -
     * python 2.7.x should is already on your system.
-You can check by typing python at the prompt.
+You can check by typing python at the prompt. ctrl-D exits prompt.
+    * install some extra packages at the command line:
         * sudo apt-get install git-core gitk python-mysqldb spe

 mac -
     * I don't use a mac.
 Feel free to change this section.